Abdominal or pelvic radiotherapy side effects: pain

 If the pain is caused by cancer, it may be there constantly, but for some people it comes and goes.
 It tends not to go away when you rest.
-Or it may get worse when you exercise or move around.
+Or it might get worse when you exercise or move around.
 The pain may also be there at night and keep you awake.
-The pain may not be very bad and may go away if you take mild painkillers.
+The pain might not be very bad and may go away if you take mild painkillers.

-You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
-The lines are open from 9am to 5pm, Monday to Friday.
-They will be happy to answer any questions that you have.
+Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am to 5pm, Monday to Friday)

-Rated 5 out of 5 based on 12 votes
+Rated 5 out of 5 based on 36 votes